Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Conclusion and Discussion

-Further, we showed that for $\nu=\pm1,\pm2$, the TBG ground state undergoes first order transitions from Chern number $\nu_C=\text{sgn}(\nu B)(2-|\nu|)$ to $\nu_C=\text{sgn}(\nu B)(4-|\nu|)$ can be driven by an out-of-plane magnetic field around a nonzero critical field $B_\nu^*$ ($B_1^*=2B_2^*\approx 0.5$T in our numerical calculations).
+Further, we showed that for $\nu=\pm1,\pm2$, the TBG ground state undergoes first order transitions from Chern number $\nu_C=\text{sgn}(\nu B)(2-|\nu|)$ (intervalley coherent) to $\nu_C=\text{sgn}(\nu B)(4-|\nu|)$ (valley polarized) can be driven by an out-of-plane magnetic field around a nonzero critical field $B_\nu^*$ ($B_1^*\approx 0.5$T, $B_2^*\approx 0.2$T in our numerical calculations).
 This explains the Chern number $\nu_C=\text{sgn}(\nu B)(4-|\nu|)$ insulating states arising in magnetic fields as observed by recent scanning tunneling spectroscopy experiments \cite{nuckolls_chern_2020}, and by transport experiments \cite{saito2020,das2020symmetry,saito2020isospin, wu_chern_2020,rozen2020entropic}.

-When the nonchiral interaction terms are large, our perturbative treatment for odd fillings $\nu=\pm1,\pm3$ may become invalid, in which case the Chern number $\nu_C=\pm1$ ground states at these odd fillings $\nu$ may give way to an unpolarized metallic state, or translation and/or rotational symmetry broken phases as proposed in Refs.~\cite{kang_strong_2019,dodaro2018phases}.
+When the nonchiral interaction terms are large (i.e., large $w_0/w_1$), our perturbative treatment for odd fillings $\nu=\pm1,\pm3$ may become invalid, in which case the Chern number $\nu_C=\pm1$ ground states at these odd fillings $\nu$ may give way to an unpolarized metallic state, or translation and/or rotational symmetry broken phases as proposed in Refs.~\cite{kang_strong_2019,dodaro2018phases}.
 Further, if the bandwidths of the active bands become large (e.g., away from the magic angle), the insulator ground states at all integer fillings $\nu$ we discussed in this paper will eventually give way to weakly interacting unpolarized metallic phases.
 We leave the studies of these situations for our numerical paper \cite{ourpaper6} as well as for future theoretical analysis.